Yougndhar1/AirBnb-EDA/README.md

 ## Task 3: Data Wrangling.

-A copy of the original DataFrame was made to preserve data integrity.
 Rows with missing 'name' values were dropped to ensure data completeness.
 Columns with over 50% missing values were removed for enhanced dataset quality.

 Numerical columns were filled with the median to handle missing values robustly.
 Categorical columns were filled with the mode for consistency in data handling.